arnaud-lb/php-go/README.md

 php-go allows to call Go code from PHP, with minimal code boilerplate.

-This is a work in progress.

 ## Goals:

 - Allow to _export_ Go functions and Go constants from Go to PHP
 - Be reliable and always safe
-- Build PHP extension once, use many independantly built Go modules; re-building a Go module makes new code immediately available in PHP
+- Deploy Go code without re-building the PHP extension

 ## TODO:

+- [x] Support exporting functions
+- [x] Support all scalar types in arguments and return values
 - [ ] Support exporting constants
-- [x] Support all scalar types
 - [ ] Support slices, maps (copying)
 - [ ] Support objects (proxying)